carmenlup/Introspect2b/README.md

 The implementation contain the pipeline and infrastructure as code (IaC) templates to automate the deployment process.
 The pipeline is defined in the `pipelines/azure-pipelines.yml` file and uses Bicep templates located in the `iac/` folder.

-$\mathsf{\color{lime}Remark 1:}$: For an easier maintainace and better understanding, each resource is defined in a separated Bicep file and also deployment of each resource is in a separated job in the pipeline defibition.
+$\mathsf{\color{lime}Remark 1:}$: For an easier maintainace and better understanding, each resource is defined in a separated Bicep file and also deployment of each resource is in a separated job in the pipeline definition.

 $\mathsf{\color{lime}Remark 2:}$: In real project the pipeline dedicated for code buld and resources deployment are separatesd.
 In this demo project, for simplicity, they are in the same pipeline.